 Many people are reading your emails, and while they're all different, there are some trends to note.
 More people read email on mobile devices than on desktops, so you need to ensure your email is easy to read on a device.
 A 2012 survey from ExactTarget showed that while the majority of all age groups have made a purchase due to an email marketing campaign, the 45-54-year-old age group was more likely to have purchased due to email alone.
 The younger generations were slightly more likely to respond to social media, text, and app-based marketing, showing the need to ensure that your marketing campaigns are integrated and flow across different marketing venues.

 Are you considering property management software to help you hone your marketing strategy?
 Propertyware can help you manage the needs of multiple properties as you maintain a strong marketing campaign.
-Get pricing today.
+Take a free online tour of Propertyware today.

 “We have about ten times more leads through Propertyware.” - Jerry Ryan – Resource Property Management